 The Clock tower is the entrance to the medieval town center, where the beautiful Pieve del Garda deserves a visit.
 It is one of the most ancient of the area and was entirely rebuilt after the earthquake of 1117 and further renovated in 1824.

-The 15th century cloister remains of the original construction, as well as the vicar’s quarters.
+The cloister and the vicar’s quarters are what remain of the original 15th century construction.
 The chapel dedicated to the Madonna della Pace (Virgin of Peace) has a 15th century fresco of the Virgin Mary and Baby Jesus, as well as other documents of historical importance.

 Garda has gothic and renaissance buildings and is rich in majestic villas like Palazzo Carlotti, Villa Albertini, Palazzo Fregoso, and the Captain Palace.
 This last one is on the town’s lakefront boardwalk and owes its name to being occasional residence of the Captain of Lake Garda, a magistrate representing the Republic of Venice.